Research into animal assisted therapy is fairly new. However, even among professionals

 Equine facilitated learning seems to have the best results.
 Being in the presence of horses helps a person focus while the calming environment helps them feel calm.
 Our program is unique in that we believe in letting the horse pick the person, rather than "assigning" the person and horse to each other.
 It's a unique method that has had excellent results.

-We allow each person to greet each horse.
+We allow each individual to greet each horse.
 We watch for the horse's reaction.
 If the horse dips his head or nuzzles the individual, it's an indication that a bond is being formed and the individual has been "chosen".
 The tactile senses are stimulated.
 The horse's hair coat is fuzzy, the mane and tail are rough and the nose and ears are soft.
 Discovery of these sensations often helps draw an individual out, stimulating development of the individual’s verbal communication and interest in other physical objects.

 An individual’s ability to interact socially is often improved as well.
 The sessions teach the individual how to interact with others as we work to include as many individuals into a session as is acceptable.
 And, not only are basic communication and motor skills improved, but many individuals experience improvements in their overall moods.
 Individuals who